rayl15/oasf/CONTRIBUTING.md

 2. Check the [dictionary](https://github.com/agntcy/oasf/blob/main/schema/dictionary.json) and the [/objects](https://github.com/agntcy/oasf/tree/main/schema/objects) folder, many of your desired attributes may already be present.
 3. Define the missing attributes → [Adding/Modifying an `attribute`](#addingmodifying-an-attribute)
 4. Determine which category you would want to add your class in, note it’s  `name`
-5. Create a new file →  `<class_name.json>` inside the category specific subfolder in the [/schema](https://github.com/agntcy/oasf/tree/main/schema) folder.
+5. Create a new file →  `<class_name.json>` inside the category specific subdirectory in the [/schema](https://github.com/agntcy/oasf/tree/main/schema) folder.
 Template available [here](https://github.com/agntcy/oasf/blob/main/schema/templates/class_name.json)
 6. Define the `class` itself → [Adding/Modifying a `class`](#addingmodifying-a-class)
-7. Finally, verify the changes are working as expected in your local [oasfserver](https://github.com/agntcy/oasf/server).
+7. Finally, verify the changes are working as expected in your local [oasf/server](https://github.com/agntcy/oasf/server).

 * * *